afroz000/AWS_Projects/README.md

 # AWS_Projects

 ## Step 1: Set Up an S3 Bucket for Website Hosting
 1.1.
-Create an S3 Bucket
+Create an S3 bucket.
 Log in to your AWS Management Console.
 Navigate to S3 and click Create bucket.
 Enter a Bucket name (e.g., my-website-bucket) and select a region.